pixiray/discordmusicbot/README.md

 # Welcome to Discord Music Bot by PixiRay

-This is a development Project with Microsoft DX.
-Based on the Pixiray.io Services we creating during a Hackafest with Microsoft DX Germany.
+This is a development Projec together with Microsoft DX.
+Based on the Pixiray.io Service we are creating a Hosted Bot service during a Hackafest with our friends from Microsoft DX Germany.
 The Purpose is to offer a easy to use simple to understand Bot Management Portal for Discord.

 More Information will be available soon.